strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 In the last episode, we used a while loop to generate continuous character IDs.
 However, that could be disaster in a real world application.
 Because fetching data from database is expensive.
 We don't want to do that hundreds times to just find a unique character ID.
 On the other hand, we don't really need continuous IDs, we only need unique IDs to distinguish characters.
 So we will use a better approach to generate universally unique IDs (UUID).

+MongoDB can generate unique IDs for us.
+You can check more details at [here](https://github.com/strongloop/loopback-next/issues/1875) for how to do that.
+However, this approach may result in changing a lot of code.

-We are going to use a third-party library called [uuid](https://www.npmjs.com/package/uuid).
+So, We are going to use a third-party library called [uuid](https://www.npmjs.com/package/uuid).
+It's very easy to use and I think it's a good idea to show you how to use a third-party library in LoopBack 4 project.
 Run `npm install --save @types/uuid` at your project root to install it.

 Then go back to `src/models/character.model.ts` and change the type of `id` to string.
 Because [uuid](https://www.npmjs.com/package/uuid) can only generate string IDs.